wxt-dev/wxt-examples/README.md

 pnpm dev
 ```

-Each example is also given it's own branch.
-To compare an example against a template (from `wxt init`), you can visit <https://github.com/wxt-dev/wxt-examples/compare> and compare the template branch against the example's branch.

-For example, to compare the `vue-i18n` example against the `vue` template, visit <https://github.com/wxt-dev/wxt-examples/compare/vue...vue-i18n>.
-This will give you a line-by-line diff explaining why each change is important or what it accomplishes.
+Each example is compared against it's relevant template, and it's README is generated based on the diff between the template and example.

 ## Adding Examples

-Examples should be very minimal.
-They should be a template with the minimal changes necessary to demonstrate 1 thing.
+Examples should be based off a template and be as minimal as possible.
+Do not delete any of the files created by the template if unnecessary.

 You can create a new example inside the `examples` directory like so: